 And so it is with life: Are you choosing “just good enough?”

 Our fear of falling holds us back from pushing ourselves.
 We try just hard enough to do okay, but not so hard that we might fail.
 As a result, we never really know what we are capable of.
 We never learn our limits.

-In Billy Crystal’s new book Still Foolin’ ’Em he says: “I didn’t become a comedian until I finally stopped being afraid to bomb.”
+In Billy Crystal’s book Still Foolin’ ’Em he says: “I didn’t become a comedian until I finally stopped being afraid to bomb.”
 He gets it.
-Don’t be afraid to fall.
+Don’t be afraid to bomb — or fall.
 Success is not so much about staying on your feet as it is in simply getting up one more time than you have fallen.

 - Visit your local roller rink.
 It’s more fun than you remember.

 - Do a quick inventory of what you are working on.
 Are you pushing yourself?
 Is there an area where you are afraid to fall?

 Join in with your story.
 Use the comments below and tell us about a time that you fell and how you got back up.